3D tactics analysis: Cube application

 The 3D tactics cube is a visual tool used to define a tactical space.
 It incorporates conventional understanding of the third dimension in land combat - as the airspace above terrain - and the urban environment consisting of the three-dimensional solid forms of typical central business district (CBD) buildings and spaces formed between buildings.
-As well, the 3D tactics cube notionally conforms within 300m2, which gives coverage to most weapons effective ranges, and incorporates most CBD buildings.
+As well, the 3D tactics cube notionally conforms within 300 m2, which gives coverage to most weapons effective ranges, and incorporates most CBD buildings.

 Curtis LeMay's combat box tactics

-The 3D tactics/tactical analysis approach is an application of the Curtis LeMay's 'combat box'.
+The 3D tactics and tactical analysis approach is an application of the Curtis LeMay's "combat box".
 This was a tactical formation designed by US Army Air Force heavy (strategic) bombers during World War II.
-The use of 3D illustrations, were often used in the World War II period, as a means to visualize how heavy bomber formations would defend themselves against enemy interceptors in the absence of escorting fighters, by providing interlocking fire from each of the planes operating in mutual support.
+3D illustrations were often used in the World War II period, as a means to visualize how heavy bomber formations would defend themselves against enemy interceptors in the absence of escorting fighters, by providing interlocking fire from each of the planes operating in mutual support.

 Modification of swarming tactics

-Swarming tactics have been identified as operating within a 3D Tactics paradigm.
-3D Tactics Analysis in relation to swarming tactics examines how swarming by multiple entities can attack a target from multiple directions, and building levels (above and below ground) within an urban area.
+Swarming tactics have been identified as operating within a 3D tactics paradigm.
+3D tactics analysis in relation to swarming tactics examines how swarming by multiple entities can attack a target from multiple directions, and building levels (above and below ground) within an urban area.
 Understanding this tactical behavior, and why it is able to succeed requires an analysis of two key concepts: